mrkipling/maraschino/README.md

 Uses Flask and some other awesome technologies (SQL-Alchemy, LESS CSS) but you don't need to know about that if you don't want to.

+##What license is it released under?

+It is released under the MIT License, [which can be found here](https://github.com/mrkipling/maraschino/blob/master/LICENSE).

 ##Why is it called Maraschino?

 If your HTPC is an ice cream sundae then Maraschino is the cherry on top.